Introduction

 Impact:

-- Costa Rica now generates about 99% of its electricity from renewable sources like hydropower and wind.
+- Costa Rica generates about 99% of its electricity from renewable sources and continues to expand forest cover through reforestation programs.

 Challenges of Human-Environment Interaction